scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 `C v1.1.0 ` is **Forwards Binary Compatible** with `v1.0.0` if we can use `v1.0.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any binary compatibility errors.

-`C v1.2.0 ` is **Backwards Binary Compatible** with `v1.1.0` if we can use `v1.2.0`'s JAR at runtime instaed of `v1.1.0`'s JAR without any binary compatibility errors..
+`C v1.2.0 ` is **Backwards Binary Compatible** with `v1.1.0` if we can use `v1.2.0`'s JAR at runtime instead of `v1.1.0`'s JAR without any binary compatibility errors.

 ## Why binary compatibility matters

-Binary Compatibility matters because failing to maintain it makes life hard for everyone.
+Binary Compatibility matters because breaking binary compatibility have bad consequences on the ecosystem around the software.

-* End users has to update all library versions in their whole transitive dependency tree such that they are binary compatible, otherwise binary compatibility errors will happen at runtime
+* End users have to update versions transitively in all their dependency tree such that they are binary compatible.
+This process is time-consuming and error-prone, and it can change the semantics of end program.
-* Library authors are forced to update the dependencies of their library so users can continue using them, greatly increases the effort required to maintain libraries
+* Library authors need to update their library dependencies to avoid "falling behind" and causing dependency hell for their users.
+Frequent binary breakages increase the effort required to maintain libraries.

-Constant binary compatibility breakages in libraries, especially ones that are used by other libraries, is detrimental to our ecosystem as they require a lot of effort from users and library authors to resolve.
+Constant binary compatibility breakages in libraries, especially ones that are used by other libraries, is detrimental to our ecosystem as they require time and effort from end users and maintainers of dependent libraries to resolve.

 Let's look at an example where binary incompatibility can cause grief and frustration:

 ### An example of "Dependency Hell"

 Our application `App` depends on library `A` and `B`.
 Both `A` and `B` depends on library `C`.
-Initially both `A` and `B` depends on `C v1.0.0`.
+Initially, both `A` and `B` depends on `C v1.0.0`.

 ![Initial dependency graph]({{ site.baseurl }}/resources/images/library-author-guide/before_update.png){: style="width: 50%; margin: auto; display: block;"}

-Some time later, we see `B v1.1.0` is available and upgrade its version in our build.
+Sometime later, we see `B v1.1.0` is available and upgrade its version in our build.
 Our code compiles and seems to work so we push it to production and go home for dinner.

-Unfortunately at 2am, we got frantic calls from customers saying that our application is broken!
-Looking at the logs, you find lots of `NoSuchMethodError` is being thrown by some code in `A`!
+Unfortunately at 2am, we get frantic calls from customers saying that our application is broken!
+Looking at the logs, you find lots of `NoSuchMethodError` are being thrown by some code in `A`!

 ![Binary incompatibility after upgrading]({{ site.baseurl }}/resources/images/library-author-guide/after_update.png){: style="width: 50%; margin: auto; display: block;"}